WojciechGos/WojciechGos/README.md

 # Hi there! 👋

 My name is Wojciech Gos, and I am a 3rd-year student.
 I am passionate about developing web applications and continuously expanding my skills in this area.
-I gained hands-on experience as an intern at a software house, working on real-world projects.
+I gained hands-on experience as an intern at a software house, working on real-world project.
+Additionally, I have participated in various competitions and hackathons, which have further honed my problem-solving abilities and teamwork skills.

 ## 💻 Technologies